jeany55/MyAccountant/README.md

 ### **See what you want on the information frame**

-MyAccountant can show a small information frame containing realm balance and session, daily, or weekly summaries.
+MyAccountant can show a small information frame containing income data.
 Configure it in addon options to show what you want to see.

 ![](Docs/infoFrame.png)